AdobeDocs/experience-manager-forms-cloud-service.en/help/overview.md

 # Experience Manager Forms as a Cloud Service Overview {#overview}

-Adobe Experience Manager Forms as a Cloud Service (FaaCS) offers a cloud-native, Platform as a service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms while integrating with back-end processes, business rules, and data from within a system that is always current, always available, and always learning platform.
+Adobe Experience Manager Forms as a Cloud Service (FaaCS) offers a cloud-native, Platform as a service (PaaS) solution for businesses to create, manage, publish, and update complex digital forms while integrating submitted data with back-end processes, business rules, and saving data in a data store for later use.
+The service is always current, always available, and always learning.

 FaaCS offers powerful forms creation and management features.
 These help reduce manual processes and increase customer statisafaction.

-## Key features supported in June 2020 release {#key-features}
+## Key features {#key-features}

-You can use the June 2020 release of the service to:

-* **Create simple and interactive adaptive forms to capture data:** You can use a local development environment to create an adaptive form.
-You can use the below features of adaptive forms in June 2020 release:

-    * Create an adaptive form based on a pre-defined JSON, XML, or XSD schema to make it easier for existing systems of your organizatin to consume the submitted form data.
-    * Use templates and themes to standardize content structure and appearance of the forms of an organization or a department.
+* **Adaptive Forms:** Create responsive forms (adaptive forms) to deliver personalized and targeted experiences based on the audience.
+These forms change behaviour and appearance based on the underlying device and audience and also provide you themes and templates to provide a uniform structure and appearance to all the forms of an organization or a department.
-    * Use rules to add interactive behavior to adaptive forms.
-You can also use rules to show hide sections of a form, retrieve, and save data to a database, and prefill an adaptive form.
-    * Use prefill service to fill a form with existing customer data based on a criterion to fasten the form filling process and reduce the abandon rate.
-    * Create a custom submit action to process submitted data or perform other actions before saving the data to a data source.
-    * Group common fields into reuseable form fragments.
-You can re-use form fragments to quickly build multiple forms.
-    * Create repeatable sections within an adaptive form.
-These sections are dynamically added to or removed from a form.
-    * Use lazy loading to defer initialization or loading (lazy loading) of the sections of an adaptive forms.

-* **Manage and publish adaptive forms and related assets:** You can use a FaaCS  instance to store, manage, and publish an adaptive form.
-You cannot use FaacS instances to develop an adaptive form, themes, templates, or custom submit actions.
-You can use the below listed management features:

-    * Export and import forms and related assets.
-    * Use groups to lists to limit access of users based on their role.
-    * Use folders to organize forms and related assets.
-    * Search forms and related assets.
-    * import and publish adaptive forms

 * **Automate conversion of PDF forms adaptive forms:** You can use automated forms conversion service to convert PDF Forms to adaptive from.
-It helps you accelerate digitization and modernization of data capture experience.
-You can also create document of record (DoR) for adaptive forms created with Automated Forms Conversion Service.
+It helps you accelerate digitization and modernization of data capture experiences of your organization.

+* **Document of Record:** You can create a Document of Record (DoR) to keep a record of the information that you provide and submit in an adaptive form so that you can refer to it later.
+A DoR is PDF version of a form.
+It includes both template and data.
+You can generate a DoR either using a default template or associating any other template with the adaptive form.